laanp/Icarus_Mods_Separated/laanp-CircleBuilder_Readme.md

 - In single player, the mod will automatically place the beams in free placement mode, but in Multiplayer, you need to explicitly toggle the auto grid lock to free placement after placing a beam using the menu.
 - In Multiplayer, there is a significant delay (about > 1 second) after hitting `home` key to see the ghost build piece in free placement mode.
 This is normal and not caused by the mod.
+"AutoBuid" feature not available in multiplayer.

 ## Installation Details